MattEstHaut/pathfinder/README.md

 ## Quick start

-Learn how to use the library through a simple example : the resolution of a two-dimensional labyrinth.
+Learn how to use the library through a simple example : the resolution of a two-dimensional maze.

 ### Python3